jypma/jypma.github.io/20190604-docs/slides.md

 - Transform a *stream* of edit **events** directly into user interface elements
   - (Redux: *action*, Elm: *message*)
 - User changed anything on the screen?
-  - Emit an change, and see it arrive on the incoming event stream
+  - Emit a change, and see it arrive on the incoming event stream
 - Another user changed anything?
   - Automatically handled as long as it hits the event stream

 ---